netz39/power-meter-pulse-gateway/README.md

 Please check your [IDE settings](https://jgitver.github.io/#_ides_usage) to avoid problems, as there are still some unresolved issues.
 If you encounter a project version `0` there is an issue with the jgitver generator.

-For local execution the configuration can be provided in a `.env` file and made available using `dotenv`:
+To use the configuration from a `.env` file, run using [dotenv](https://github.com/therootcompany/dotenv):
 ```bash
 dotenv ./mvnw mn:run
 ```

-Note that `.env` is part of the `.gitignore` and can be safely stored in the local working copy.

 ## Build